akashjorss/Infectious_disease_simulation_using_AWS/research/TUTORIAL.md

 ***

-## AWS Services For CI/CD

-***

-## Problem Statement
-We want to create a lambda function that will be tested and deployed if test pass.
-1. A new commit reaches Github
-2. Build pipeline will be triggered
-3. Tests run
-4. Artifacts will be created
-5. Update Lambda use new code artifact

-***

 ## Create a Lambda
 First lets create a lambda function for use in this tutorial, note the intention of this tutorial is to understand the importance of CI and CD and lambda is a tool we used to demonstrate this.
 The steps listed below closely mimics